sfiera/gbkiss.org/content/tech/trap.rst

 *  ``a``: tile index

 Draws a single tile at the current pen position.
+Moves the pen one tile right.

 DrawString ($69)
 ~~~~~~~~~~~~~~~~